 Please note that these nice-to-haves might change to requirements in the future!

-To contribute your dataset, send a mail to c.rasterhoff [at] uva [dot] nl with the following details:
+To contribute your dataset, send a mail to c.rasterhoff [at] uva [dot] nl or contact us with the following details:

 - (short) name of the dataset